 The CMO’s role in defining strategy

-Steve Goldbach, chief strategy officer at Deloitte, offers marketers advice on how they can help drive their organisation’s broader strategy.
+Steve Goldbach, chief strategy officer at Deloitte, offers marketers advice on how they can help drive their organization’s broader strategy.

 CMOs increasingly make critical strategy decisions that go far beyond promotional campaigns and branding, helping to drive competitive differentiation, topline growth, and other business objectives.
-“The CMO sits at the heart of strategy at most organisations,” said Steve Goldbach, chief strategy officer at Deloitte, to a group of rising marketing executives in January.“The CMO is the guide to organisational growth.”
+“The CMO sits at the heart of strategy at most organizations,” said Steve Goldbach, chief strategy officer at Deloitte, to a group of rising marketing executives in January.“The CMO is the guide to organizational growth.”

 Marketers now have a wide array of tools to inform strategy choices, from behavioral data to consumer feedback on social media channels.
 However, Goldbach said, “One of the toughest challenges CMOs face is how to make sense of everything that is thrown at them.”
 They must also deal with disruptions in the marketplace, including new competitors and changing consumer preferences.
 “The fundamentals of strategy—carving out a position relative to the competition, delighting customers, investing to grow—haven’t changed.
 But the specific choices CMOs make in strategy probably need to change.”

 Strategy is the sum of every choice an organization makes to win in the marketplace with its target customers, Goldbach said.
 “It is what organizations actually do—not just what they say they are going to do.”
 He presented five essential questions that define strategy—the “strategy choice cascade” developed by Roger Martin, co-author of “Playing to Win.”¹ They are: